For Registered Charities

 7. What information do I need to include when marketing a mobile giving call-to-action?

-MGFC encourages organizations to include the following full terms and conditions whenever promoting a mobile giving call-to-action.
+MGFC encourages organizations to include the following full terms and conditions whenever promoting a mobile giving call-to-action:

 A one-time donation of [enter relevant price point] will be added to your mobile phone bill or deducted from your prepaid balance.
 All donations must be authorized by the account holder.
-All charges are billed by and payable to your mobile service provider.
+All charges are billed by and payable to your wireless service provider.
 Service is available on most carriers.
 Donations are collected for the benefit of [enter relevant RC] by the Mobile Giving Foundation Canada and subject to the terms found at: http://www.mobilegiving.ca/terms-and-conditions

 However, it may not always be feasible for the above terms to be noted with every call-to-action.
 At a minimum each call-to-action must include the following information:

-2. Keyword / sub-keyword
+- Keyword / sub-keyword

-3. Short code number
+- Short Code number

-4. Beneficiary organization
+- Beneficiary organization